TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

       :class:`email.message.Message` instance, a string, a byte string, or a file-like object (which should be open in binary mode).
 If *message* is an instance of the
-      appropriate format-specific :class:`Message` subclass (e.g., if it's an :class:`mboxMessage` instance and this is an :class:`mbox` instance), its format-specific information is used.
+      appropriate format-specific :class:`Message` subkundi (e.g., if it's an :class:`mboxMessage` instance and this is an :class:`mbox` instance), its format-specific information is used.
 Otherwise, reasonable defaults for format-specific information are used.